 - A. Hourly and salaried employees, full-time faculty, and paid fellows (hereafter referred to as "employees" unless otherwise specified) will accrue paid medical leave based upon job status. - 1.
 Hourly employees accrue 3.08 hours per pay period (based on normal schedule of 40 hours per week). - 2.
 Salaried employees and full-time faculty are allocated 240 hours each January 1.
 (Partial years and reduced schedules will be prorated accordingly.) - 3.
-Paid fellows may receive paid medical leave benefits per their contract. - 4.
-There is no carryover of hours from year-to-year for full-time faculty and salaried employees. - B. Hourly and salaried employees may not use paid medical leave during their first 90 days of employment. - C. The maximum hours of paid medical leave per day will not be more than the employee's regularly scheduled workday. - D. Paid medical leave may not be taken before it is accrued. - 1.
+Paid fellows receive paid medical leave benefits per their contract. - 4.
+There is no carryover of hours from year-to-year for full-time faculty and salaried employees. - B. Hourly and salaried employees may not use paid medical leave during their first 90 days of employment.
+In states not permitting a probationary period for use of medical leave benefits, ATSU will follow state law and permit use of accrued medical leave benefits as the benefits are accrued. - C. The maximum hours of paid medical leave per day will not be more than the employee's regularly scheduled workday. - D. Paid medical leave may not be taken before it is accrued. - 1.
 Employees who need to take leave for medical reasons and do not have any paid medical leave will be required to take available vacation and/or personal days. - 2.
-If all available paid leave is taken, employees may request unpaid time. - E. Paid medical leave may be used for: - 1.
-An employee's personal illness or injury, or to attend well-care, medical, and dental appointments, or - 2.
-To care for the employee's immediate family in the event of illness or injury and attend well-care, medical, and dental appointments. - 3.
-The term "immediate family" means an employee's spouse, child, or parent as defined by the Family and Medical Leave Act.
-(See Fact Sheet #28F: Qualifying Reasons for Leave under the Family and Medical Leave Act.) - 4.
-To bond with a new child consistent with ATSU Policy No. 90-319: New Parent Leave. - F. To the extent possible, employees are expected to schedule planned medical appointments in a manner minimizing workflow disruption.
+If all available paid leave is taken, employees may request unpaid time. - E. Paid medical leave may be used for: - An employee's personal illness or injury, or to attend well-care, medical, and dental appointments, or to care for the employee's immediate family in the event of illness or injury and attend well-care, medical, and dental appointments.
+The term "immediate family" means an employee's spouse, child, or parent as defined by the Family and Medical Leave Act (FMLA).
+(See Fact Sheet #28F: Qualifying Reasons for Leave under the Family and Medical Leave Act.) - 2.
+An employee to bond with a new child consistent with ATSU Policy No. 90-319: New Parent Leave. - F. To the extent possible, employees are expected to schedule planned medical appointments in a manner minimizing workflow disruption.
 Employees should, whenever possible, provide two weeks' notice for planned medical appointments.
-It is recognized there are times medical time off cannot be planned in advance. - G. If an employee's leave is qualified under the Family and Medical Leave Act (FMLA), the accrued paid medical leave, accrued paid vacation leave, and paid new parent leave for full-time, hourly employees must be used initially as part of approved FMLA leave.
+It is recognized there are times medical time off cannot be planned in advance. - G. If an employee's leave is qualified under FMLA, accrued paid medical leave, accrued paid vacation leave, and paid new parent leave for full-time, hourly employees must be used initially as part of approved FMLA leave.
 Human Resources must be notified so proper FMLA notification may be given to the employee, if applicable.
 See ATSU Policy No. 90-319: New Parent Leave, ATSU Policy No. 90-317: Family Medical Leave Act (FMLA), and ATSU Policy No. 90-309: Vacation Benefits. - H. In the event an employee must use paid medical leave under conditions of Section E1 of this policy for five consecutive working days or more, a physician's medical verification will be required prior to return. - 1.
-ATSU reserves the right to require additional medical verification with respect to any injury, illness, or disability and require the employee to report for an examination by a physician designated by ATSU. - 2.
-Exams requested to be conducted by an ATSU designated physician will be paid for by ATSU. - I. Hourly employees may accrue up to 320 hours of paid medical leave.
-Upon the hourly employee's employment anniversary month, they will be paid at the current hourly base rate for one-half of all hours accrued in excess of 240 hours and the balance will be reduced to 240 hours. - J. An employee changing from full-time status of 30 hours or more per week to part-time status will forfeit the balance of accrued paid medical leave.
-If the employee returns to full-time status, the accrual will begin at 0 hours.
+ATSU reserves the right to require additional medical verification with respect to any injury, illness, or disability, and require the employee to report for an examination by a physician designated by ATSU. - 2.
+Exams requested to be conducted by an ATSU designated physician will be paid by ATSU. - I. Hourly employees may accrue up to 320 hours of paid medical leave.
+Upon an hourly employee's employment anniversary month, the employee will be paid at the current hourly base rate for one-half of all hours accrued in excess of 240 hours and the balance will be reduced to 240 hours.